 Here’s a list of our favorite brunch drinks for any brunch occasion!
 There are both cocktails and non-alcoholic options to involve everyone.
 There’s everything from fruity Sea Breeze to the sophisticated French 75 champagne cocktail.
 Or mix up a big batch of fruit infused water for a beautiful table centerpiece.
 Ready for the recipes?

-First up in our brunch drinks: the Sea Breeze!
+Next up in our brunch drinks: the Sea Breeze!
 This cranberry grapefruit cooler is laid-back, tart and refreshing.
 It tastes just like its name: light, breezy, and all about no-frills vibes.
 It's also seriously easy to make: it's just got three ingredients.
 Or, change it into a Bay Breeze by using pineapple juice instead of grapefruit.
 Another option: mix up a big pitcher when entertaining for a crowd!

-What's in a Sea Breeze cocktail?
-Cranberry juice, vodka, and grapefruit juice
+Ingredients: Cranberry juice, vodka, and grapefruit juice

 This cocktail’s got a unique name and a beautiful pale pink color!
 What's salty about it?
 The salt rim, which accentuates the sweet and sour flavors.
 It’s tangy and refreshing, perfect as a brunch drink or for happy hour.
 It’s got a light summery vibe, but it also works in winter when citrus abounds.
 If you'd like, water it down with a little soda water as a spritzer.

-What's in a Salty Dog?
-Gin, grapefruit juice, simple syrup
+Ingredients: Gin, grapefruit juice, simple syrup

 The Madras is another perfect brunch drink!
 Similar to the Sea Breeze, this vibrant pink vodka drink is zingy and refreshing, featuring cranberry juice for tartness and color.
 It takes no time at all to make: just mix it right in the glass and serve on ice!

-What's in a Madras cocktail?
-Cranberry juice, vodka, and orange juice
+Ingredients: Cranberry juice, vodka, and orange juice

 Looking for non-alcoholic brunch drinks?
 This fruit infused water is perfect: and easy to make!
 The vibrant colors of the fruit look beautiful in a pitcher.
 And the flavor is incredibly refreshing: it's lightly sweet and aromatic.
 You can use any fruits and herbs you like in this one.

-What's in fruit infused water?
-Water, orange, strawberry, mint
+Ingredients: Water, orange, strawberry, mint

 Meet our peach sangria recipe: lightly sweet, refreshing, and full of fresh peaches, raspberries, and fresh mint.
 Sangría is a traditional wine punch that originates from Spain.
 A classic sangria is made with red wine and chopped fruit, but there are lots of sangria variations.
 This peach sangria is a white sangria, meaning that it uses white wine instead of red.
 Mix up a batch and prepare to be amazed!

-What's in peach sangria?
-Peaches, raspberries, white wine, brandy, sugar, sparkling water
+Ingredients: Peaches, raspberries, white wine, brandy, sugar, sparkling water

 Want more brunch ideas?